 There is something to be said for buying a brand that is known and trusted.
 At the same time we live in a day and age when electronics are so mass produced that you may not be getting the difference you expect in terms of quality.

-I have no doubt that you will probably be really happy with a $180 Motorola but you might be just as happy with a $40 Murs radio that gets great reviews on Amazon.
+I have no doubt that you will probably be really happy with an expensive Motorola but you might be just as happy with a cheaper Murs radio.
 This technology is common enough that I don’t think you need to buy the most expensive radio to be happy with the performance.

 The ruggedness of your radio is important.
 Outside under harsh conditions, waterproof and shock resistant features come into play more often.
 Check the specs on any radio before you buy it to make sure that it is actually tough enough for the abuse you are going to throw at it.